meikangtly/mkr/README.md

-# Automation to setup the demo on GCP #
+# Automation to setup the demo website on GCP #